YusukeJustinNakajima/SigmaOptimizer/README.md

 ## 📜 Background
 🔹 **LLM-based rule generation often relies solely on user prompts**, leading to **hallucinations** because the model lacks access to real event logs.
 This results in **shallow and easily bypassed** detection rules.
 🔹 **Rule creation and validation are often separate processes**, meaning even improved rules need to be re-validated manually, which is inefficient.
+🔹 **Creating effective Sigma rules requires a deep understanding of threats.** While it's possible to create rules with limited knowledge, such rules are **easily bypassed by attackers** due to their simplicity.

 ---